 The Inklings are pocket sized pop culture books that introduce readers to a wide range of topics they might only have an inkling about!

-Within this series of impactful, surprising and exciting books are essays on the radical potential of female friendship, grief and Studio Ghibli, the queer culture of Dungeons & Dragons, and other subjects encompassing politics, music, sexuality, and plenty more besides.
+Within this series of impactful, surprising and exciting books are essays on the radical potential of female friendship, grief and Studio Ghibli, the life and legacy of Prince’s fashion, and other subjects encompassing politics, music, sexuality, and plenty more besides.

 Happy Death Club: Death, Grief & Bereavement Across Cultures